|Email and Chat

 We’ll take a closer look at the Windows app below to see how it performed in real-world testing.

-If you need a VPN for the UK, or a UK VPN server, CyberGhost probably isn’t the best choice.
+If you need a VPN for the UK or a UK VPN server, CyberGhost probably isn’t the best choice as you can see above.

 CyberGhost VPN Windows test results

-One problem that I had when testing CyberGhost is that it could be extremely slow to establish connections.
-This wasn’t always the case, but in many instances, it could take longer than two minutes to establish a connection.
+Another problem that I had when testing CyberGhost is that it could be really slow to establish connections.
+This wasn’t always the case, but in many instances, it could take several seconds to connect to a VPN server.

 CyberGhost leak protection settings and kill switch

-By default, CyberGhost has the kill switch feature and DNS leak protection options enabled.
+By default, CyberGhost has the kill switch feature and DNS leak protection options enabled under the “Privacy Settings” tab.

-Here were the test results with the Windows client:
+Here were the test results with the Windows VPN client (no leaks):

 CyberGhost ad blocking feature